Skip to main content

 Importance of getting eyes tested

-Everyone is being reminded of the importance of good eye health and of having their eyes tested every two years.
+Good eye health and having an eye test every two years is important.
 Looking after your eyes is just as important as looking after the rest of your body.

 Preventing damage and sight loss